binodmx/cli-apim/README.md

 ## Getting Started

+1. Download the source code using the command `git clone https://github.com/binodmx/cli-apim.git`
-1. Check `config.py` file to change configurations if the APIM is not deployed in localhost.
+2. Check `config.py` file to change configurations if the APIM is not deployed in localhost
-2. Run `python cli-apim.py` in terminal to start the CLI.
+3. Run `python cli-apim.py` command to start the CLI

 > This is an interactive CLI, so you don't need to remember any command.
 Just follow the instructions.